Biermugs/microsoft-365-docs/microsoft-365/compliance/importing-pst-files-to-office-365.md

 Additionally, to create import jobs in the Security & Compliance Center, one of the following must be true:

 - You have to be assigned the Mail Recipients role in Exchange Online.
-By default, this role is assigned to the Organization Management and Recipient Management roles groups.
+By default, this role is (above, we say "isn't") assigned to the Organization Management and Recipient Management roles groups.

     Or